SharafatKarim/stash-contents/academic/MySQL problems.md

 7. Find the advisor of the student with ID 12345
 8. Find the average salary of all instructors.
-9. Find the names of all departments whose building name includes the substring &#39;Watson&#39;.
+9. Find the names of all departments whose building name includes the substring 'Watson'.
 10. Find the names of instructors with salary amounts between $90,000 and $100,000.
 11. Find the instructor names and the courses they taught for all instructors in the Biology department who have taught some course.